AdamPuzio/panda/README.md

 * Create a `panda-sample` repo
 * Add hooks for middleware
 * Allow for .env files to be used for configuration
+* Implement hooks for metatags from custom config

 ### Documentation Tasks

 * Error classes

 ## License

 Panda is available under the [MIT license](https://tldrlegal.com/license/mit-license).